Dates: Tuesday 7th - Thursday 9th October 2025

 Delegates are responsible for booking their own accommodation and arranging payment directly with the hotel of their choice.

-For information on York, visit the 'Visit York' website.
+For further information about York, please visit the 'Visit York' website.

 Read what some of previous delegates had to say: